storephp/store/README.md

 # StorePHP Store

-eCommerce framework to help you build and manage your eCommerce based on laravel.
+StorePHP you can build your online store.

 ## Documentation